rubin55/c-experiments/mc/README.md

-at
+mc
 ---
-Excercises and code related to the Autotools book by John Calcote.
+Excercises and code related to the Modern C book by Jens Gustedt.